-Furthermore, the acceptance period and the manner in which the shareholders of the offeree company are to proceed if they accept the offer must be stated.
+Furthermore, the acceptance $period{\overline{2}}$ and the manner in which the shareholders of the offeree company are to proceed if they accept the offer, and when and how the consideration is to be paid out must be stated.
 Details must also be provided, where applicable, about the right to withdraw acceptances and the manner in which a shareholder is to proceed in order to exercise this right.